Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Abstract

 \section{Abstract}

-{We relate the derived category of a relative Ginzburg algebra of an $n$-angulated surface to the geometry of the underlying surface.
-Results include the description of a subset of the objects in the derived category in terms of curves in the surface and their Hom's in terms of intersection.
-By using the description of such a derived category as the global sections of perverse schober, we arrive at the geometric model through gluing local data.
-Nearly all results also hold for the perverse schober defined over any commutative ring spectrum.
+{We consider a class of relative $n$-Calabi--Yau dg-algebras, referred to as relative Ginzburg algebras, associated with marked surfaces equipped with a decomposition into $n$-gons ($n$-angulation).
+We relate their derived categories to the geometry of the surface.
+Results include the description of a subset of the objects in the derived categories in terms of curves in the surfaces and their Homs in terms of intersections.
+The description of these derived categories as the global sections of perverse schobers greatly facilitates the construction of these geometric models, as the construction reduces to gluing local data.
+This approach may be considered as a generalized, algebraic analogue of matching sphere constructions appearing in the symplectic geometry of Lefschetz fibrations.
+Most results also hold for the perverse schobers defined over any commutative ring spectrum.

-As a direct application of the geometric model, we categorify the extended mutation matrices of a class of cluster algebras with coefficients, associated to multi-laminated marked surfaces by Fomin-Thurston \cite{FT12}.}
+As an application of the geometric model in the case $n=3$, we match certain $\on{Ext}$-groups in the derived categories of these relative Ginzburg algebras and the extended mutation matrices of a class of cluster algebras with coefficients, associated to multi-laminated marked surfaces by Fomin-Thurston.}